 |Air Europa||Spain||Asturias, Bilbao, Madrid, Malaga, Santiago de Compostela, Seville|

 Flight Delays / Cancellation / Denied Boarding Problems

 Flight delays or cancellations can be the reason of inconvenience usually faced by flight passengers, it’s even frustrating when you are denied boarding to board your flight.
-These issues were considered by European Union and thus EC Regulation 261/2004 was made in year 2004.
-EC Regulation 261/2004 entitles flight passengers to claim financial compensation up to 600€ for flight delays, flight cancellations and for denied boarding.
-To know further about your rights on flight delay, please read the below EU 261 Rule.
-You are eligible to claim if the airline is responsible for flight delay, flight cancellation or for denied boarding due to oversold flight seats.
+These issues were considered by the European Union and thus EC Regulation 261/2004 was made in the year 2004.
+EC Regulation 261/2004 entitles flight passengers to claim financial compensation up to 600€ for flight delays, flight cancellations, and for denied boarding.
+To know further about your rights on a flight delay, please read the below EU 261 Rule.
+You are eligible to claim if the airline is responsible for flight delay, flight cancellation, or for denied boarding due to oversold flight seats.

 EC Regulation 261/2004 / Know Your Rights / Air Passenger Rights

 European Union Regulation (EC) No. 261/2004 introduced in 2004 and came into effect from February 2005 establishes common EU rule on flight compensation and assistance to airline passengers in the event of denied boarding and of flights cancellation or delayed flights; repealing Regulation (EEC) No 295/91 of February 1991.
 EU 261/2004 rule states that air passengers are entitled to receive cash compensation of 250/400/600 € from airlines for the inconvenience caused due to flight delays or cancelled flight or if passengers are denied boarding due to overbooking of flight tickets by the airlines.